Rubbish barge back for boaties in Bay of Islands

 On operational days it will visit Urupukapuka Island campsites from 9am to 10am before mooring close to the south-eastern end of Moturua Island from 10.30am to 1pm (hours will reduce as demand drops off toward the end of January).

 A flat $7 fee per rubbish bag applies, regardless of whether pre-paid or plain bags are used.
 Extra-large bags will incur an additional charge.
 Recyclables are accepted with the cost depending on quantity and cleanliness; typically somewhere between $2 and $5 with more for dirty recycling.

-Users are asked to follow the guidance of barge staff and observe the usual Covid protocols of wearing a mask, signing in, and hand sanitising.
+Users are asked to follow the guidance of barge staff.
 There will be a maximum limit of four people on the barge at any one time and footwear must also be worn for health and safety reasons.

-Meanwhile, shore-based facilities are available daily from 7am to 6pm at Opua (by the fuel jetty Far North Holdings car park) from Sunday December 26 to Saturday 29 January.
-A Rawhiti site (Kaingahoa campground, Kaingahoa Bay, Rawhiti Rd) is now open year-round from 9am – noon until Sunday 19 December.
-From Monday 20 December until Monday February 28, the Rawhiti site will be open daily from 8am – 4pm.
+Meanwhile, shore-based facilities are available daily from 7am to 6pm at Opua (by the fuel jetty Far North Holdings car park) from Monday December 26 to Friday 20 January.
+A Rawhiti site (Kaingahoa campground, Kaingahoa Bay, Rawhiti Rd) is open now from 9am – noon until Monday 19 December.
+From Tuesday 20 December until Tuesday 28 February, the Rawhiti site will be open daily from 8am – 4pm.
 Both the Opua and Rawhiti sites are closed Christmas Day and New Year's Day.

 To find out more visit: www.nrc.govt.nz/rubbishbarge